 PC: We've both had quite a ride since, lol.
 Tell me what are you up to these days?

-PT: Yes, haha.
+PT: Yes, lol.
 I opened my shop since then, it takes a lot of my time.
-I'm also involved in an art collective (Collectif 8), which is 8 artists organizing an art exhibition each year, and I travel for guest spots and conventions quite a bit too.
+I'm also involved in an art collective (Collectif 8), which is eight artists organizing an art exhibition each year, and I travel for guest spots and conventions quite a bit too.

-PC: Sweeet!!!
-Let me show off some of the paintings you do on a regular day at the office by Paul Tougas.
+PC: Sweet!
+Let me show off some of the paintings you do on a regular day at the office:

 PC: Tattoo-wise, you came to define your tattooing style as mostly black and grey right?
 Is there a reason for that?